pagkly/Zed/Investopedia3/What Is a Go-Go Fund.md

 In that decade, investors flocked to the stock market in unprecedented numbers.
 Over the course of 10 years, investments in mutual funds more than tripled.
 By the end of the decade, 31 million Americans owned some form of stock.1 Mutual funds had only recently become available to investors, and many people wanted to capture a piece of the new and exciting financial markets.

-Enthusiastic investment in Wall Street contributed to a thriving [bull market](https://www.investopedia.com/terms/b/bullmarket.asp).
+Enthusiastic investment in Wall Street contributed to a thriving [[bull market]](https://www.investopedia.com/terms/b/bullmarket.asp).
 Investors were extremely confident their investments would continue to grow.
 This sometimes misplaced confidence contributed to the appeal of so-called go-go funds.
 These funds may have provided some investors with superior profits, but they also came with a great deal of risk.
-In order to achieve high rates of return, these funds often made [speculative](https://www.investopedia.com/terms/s/speculativecompany.asp) investments, which did not always pan out.
+In order to achieve high rates of return, these funds often made [[speculative]](https://www.investopedia.com/terms/s/speculativecompany.asp) investments, which did not always pan out.

 ## Special Considerations